 Because that renourishment took place during the 2021 sea turtle season, the FWC (Fish and Wildlife Commission) required us to move ALL new sea turtle nests to a safe location outside the project area by 9am each morning.
 We carefully interpreted every track and disturbed area to determine whether or not it was a false crawl or a nest, drawing on all of our track and nest interpretation skills and experience to be certain that no nests were missed.
 Because of

-Each morning that there is a new nest, one of us carefully removes each egg one at a time and place gently into a bucket padded with sand.
-More of us transport the bucket to a new location at various places from Summer Beach up to North beach.
-We use the information from the original nest to create a new nest that is similar in size and depth for the number of eggs moved.
-The eggs are then very carefully placed into the new nest.
-We then document the new nest as well, marking it with an “R” in front of the name.
-As of June 812h, we have relocated 17 nests
+For each nest, we carefully removed each egg one at a time and placed it gently into a bucket padded with sand.
+We transported the bucket to a new location at various places from Summer Beach up to North beach.
+We used the information from the original nest to create a new nest that was similar in size and depth for the number of eggs moved.
+The eggs were then very carefully placed into the new nest.
+We then documented the new nest as well, marking it with an R in front of the name.
+We relocated 47 nests.

 We are often asked if this will harm the development of the eggs.
-But, experience has taught us that when the nest is moved before it is 24 hours old, the eggs will begin to develop normally in the new location and the nest success will be similar to nests left in place (see our Historical Data page for the details).
+Experience has taught us that when the nest is moved before it is 24 hours old, the eggs will begin to develop normally in the new location.
+For these nests, our nest success was very close to nests left in place (see our Historical Data page for the details).

 Please use this address for general inquiries.
 We monitor it almost every day.
 For urgent matters, please continue to use our telephone number.

 We will hold our 2024 season new volunteer signup and training at our Organizational Meeting on Thursday, April 4th at 6:00 PM at the Fernandina Beach Police Department Community Room at 1525 Lime Street.
 See our Volunteer page for volunteer requirements.

 If you find a sea turtle on the beach